- Established in the Cold War, NATO is a transatlantic security alliance now composed of thirty member countries, including the United States.

 The breakup of Yugoslavia in the early 1990s and the onset of ethnic conflict tested the alliance on this point almost immediately.
 What began as a mission to impose a UN-sanctioned no-fly zone over Bosnia and Herzegovina evolved into a bombing campaign on Bosnian Serb forces that many military analysts say was essential to ending the conflict.
 In April 1994, during Operation Deny Flight, NATO conducted its first combat operations in its forty-year history, shooting down four Bosnian Serb aircraft.

-In 2018, NATO pursues several missions: security assistance in Afghanistan; peacekeeping in Kosovo; maritime security patrols in the Mediterranean; support for African Union forces in Somalia; and policing the skies over eastern Europe.
+NATO is currently pursuing several missions: security assistance in Afghanistan, peacekeeping in Kosovo, maritime security patrols in the Mediterranean, training of Iraqi security forces, support for African Union forces in Somalia, and policing the skies over Eastern Europe.

-Headquartered in Brussels, NATO is a consensus-based alliance, where decisions must reflect the membership’s collective will.
-However, individual states or subgroups of allies may initiate action outside NATO auspices.
+Headquartered in Brussels, NATO is a consensus-based alliance, where decisions must reflect the membership’s unanimous collective will.
+However, individual states or subgroups of allies may initiate action outside NATO’s auspices.
 For instance, France, the United Kingdom, and the United States began policing a UN-sanctioned no-fly zone in Libya in early 2011 and, within days, transferred command of the operation to NATO, once Turkish concerns had been allayed.
-Member states are not required to participate in every NATO operation—Germany and Poland declined to contribute directly to the campaign in Libya.
+Member states are not required to participate in every NATO operation; Germany and Poland declined to contribute directly to the campaign in Libya.

-NATO’s military structure is divided between two strategic commands: the Supreme Headquarters Allied Powers Europe, located near Mons, Belgium, and the Allied Command Transformation, located in Norfolk, Virginia.
-The supreme allied commander Europe oversees all NATO military operations and is always a U.S. flag or general officer: U.S. Army General Curtis M. Scaparrotti currently holds this position.
+NATO’s military structure comprises two strategic commands: the Supreme Headquarters Allied Powers Europe, located near Mons, Belgium, and the Allied Command Transformation, located in Norfolk, Virginia.
+The supreme allied commander Europe oversees all NATO military operations and is always a U.S. flag or general officer; U.S. Air Force General Tod D. Wolters currently holds this position.
 Although the alliance has an integrated command, most forces remain under their respective national authorities until NATO operations commence.

 NATO’s secretary-general, currently Norway’s Jens Stoltenberg, serves a four-year term as chief administrator and international envoy.
 The North Atlantic Council is the alliance’s principal political body, composed of high-level delegates from each member state.